MahbubAlam231/vim-for-latex/README.md

 at the end of your `.bashrc` or `zshrc`;
 - Replace `~/.vim` by `/Users/(your_pc_name)/.vim` in the above instructions for Linux;
-- There are some lines (after the 530th line) inside `.vimrc` file as well that contains `~/.vim`, make similar changes there as well and
+- There are some lines (after the 530th line) inside `.vimrc` file as well that contains `~/.vim`, make similar changes there as well.

 ## Learning the mappings